 Industry: BFSI (Asset Management Company)

 Aditya Birla Capital has approved the sale of up to 28,50,880 equity shares of the face value of ₹5 each held in ABSLAMC out of the total paid-up share capital of 28,80,00,000 equity shares.
 The IPO will be conducted as an offer for sale in which two promoters will divest their shares.
-Through the maiden offering Canadian firm Sun Life Financial will divest its 12.56 percent holding, while Indian partner Aditya Birla Capital (ABCL) will sell a little less than a percent.
+Through the maiden offering Canadian firm Sun Life Financial will divest its 12.56% holding, while Indian partner Aditya Birla Capital (ABCL) will sell a little less than a %.

 Zomato is a restaurant aggregator and food delivery company founded in 2008 as Foodiebay and later rebranded to Zomato in 2010.
-It is India’s largest foodtech company backed by Info Edge India Ltd, who is the largest shareholder controlling 18.5% of the company.
+It is India’s largest food-tech company backed by Info Edge India Ltd, which is the largest shareholder controlling 18.5% of the company.

 As a part of its draft offer, Zomato said that the company will be issuing fresh equity shares worth ₹7,500 crores, along with the company’s early backer Info Edge India Ltd selling its stake worth ₹750 crores in Zomato’s upcoming public offering.